reeddunkle/Hacker_News_Article_Topics/README.md

 Known bugs
 ----

+- Speed.
+Working a couple of dozen articles is manageable, but processing hundreds take too long
 - Goose just isn't cutting it: I'm excited about the prospect of a Python3 library I found today called [newspaper](https://github.com/codelucas/newspaper)